Brownwang0426/Reversal-Generative-Reinforcement-Learning/README.md

 - **Highly custimizable**: All you need to do is to customize state, action and reward-shaping or vectorizing.

 ## Future Works
 - **Online learning**: For the present time, we present offline learning version of Genrl.
-However, we are still working on the online learning version since there are some technical issues to oversome.
-You know, online learning is harder than offline learning at least in our opinion :-)
+However, we are still working on the online learning version :-)

 ## Getting Started
 To get started with Genrl, follow these steps: